William E. Smith (artist): After World War II and California

 Following his army service in 1946, Smith continued his art education in illustration, advertising, and opened his own graphic arts studio.
 Smith later became an art director for an advertising agency in the late 1940s.
-After the death of his brother in 1949, Smith moved to Los Angeles, California to be near his sister.
+After the death of his brother in 1949, Smith moved to Los Angeles, California, to be near his sister.

 In Los Angeles, Smith associated with his former colleague from Karamu House, Curtis Tann.
-Together, Smith and Tann cofounded the Eleven Associated Artists Gallery, the first Los Angeles gallery devoted specifically to African American art.
+Together, Smith and Tann cofounded the Eleven Associated Artists Gallery, the first Los Angeles gallery devoted specifically to African-American art.
 In the early 1950s, Smith was hired as a blueprint draftsman in the sign design division at Lockheed Corporation, allowing him to continue to pursue teaching and his own art.
 From 1956 to 1960, Smith continued his studies at the Chouinard Art Institute.
 As Smith broadened his education in 1960, he also cofounded Art West Associated, a professional black artists organization.
 Reporter William C. Roberson writes of the purpose and success the organization replicates for its members in an article of the Call and Post, Smith is a member of a professional black art group "Art West Association Inc." A group that has moved as a force to get their art works displayed at the Los Angeles County Museum[...]
 The group founded in 1960 has displayed its work throughout Los Angeles.
-In banks, churches, private homes and concerts in a massive effort to enlighten the public to the expertise of black artists.In the early 1970s, Smith continued to pursue art by publishing illustrations of subjects from African American history for Cleveland's New Day Press.
+In banks, churches, private homes and concerts in a massive effort to enlighten the public to the expertise of black artists.In the early 1970s, Smith continued to pursue art by publishing illustrations of subjects from African-American history for Cleveland's New Day Press.
 In his lifetime, Smith won many awards and accolades for his work and philanthropy.
-In 1976, Karamu organized a retrospective of his work, From Umbrella Staves to Brush and Easel.
+In 1976, Karamu organized a retrospective of his work, titled From Umbrella Staves to Brush and Easel.